Food & Drink

 Photo Credit: @auptitgrec

 Crepes are a staple food in Paris, and Au P’tit Grec is one of the best places to try them.
 What sets this creperie apart is their use of Greek pita bread instead of traditional wheat flour, resulting in a unique and crispy texture that pairs perfectly with a variety of fillings.
 From sweet options like Nutella to savory choices like ham and cheese, there’s something for every taste at Au P’tit Grec.
-The cozy atmosphere and friendly service make it an excellent spot to indulge in some delicious crepes while exploring the city.
+The cozy atmosphere and friendly service make it an excellent spot to try some delicious crepes while exploring the city.

 More Information